Skip to main content

 Reflective Walk

-This segment will take place in silence, without photography, allowing participants time to reflect on what they observed, documented, and discussed.
-The walk will conclude at the Parish Centre, where coffee and light refreshments will be served.
+This segment took place in silence, without photography, allowing participants time to reflect on what they observed, documented, and discussed.
+The walk concluded at the Villa Apap Bologna Pastoral Centre, where coffee and light refreshments were served.

 Participants who wish to share their photos can share them with the organizers.